Author: Fany Gerson

 Mexican Ice Cream by Fany Gerson is a collection of amazing recipes and stories.
 It will grab your attention and get you excited for summer and the days of licking endless ice cream cones, the contents of Mexican Ice Cream surely will.
 When I first saw this book I was intrigued by the concept that there is such a thing as Mexican ice cream.
 After reading the stories, lusting over the images, and creating my own taste of heaven, I am excited to try more of these interesting recipes.

 I have never been to Mexico, or New York for that matter, so this whole new world of flavours really took me by surprise.
 The author, Fany Gerson, is the owner of La Newyorkina, a little ice cream shop in New York that sells all sorts of Mexican treats and ice cream.
 This second book that she has written not only contains many different recipes for creating gelato, sorbets and ice cream, it is prefaced with some historical information on how ice cream in Mexico all began.
 Gerson also tells of her own inspiration in setting up her shop, making this book more than just a book of recipes.

 I don’t actually own a fancy ice cream maker, mine is a hobby shop special that you have to shake to create your ice cream.
 Without the aid of an easier method, I did try creating the Lime Gelato with Chia Seeds recipe and it turned out quite well.
 The fresh lime zest gives it so much flavour and the chia seeds make for a really interesting texture.

-If you are a fan of summer treats and ice cream, I highly suggest checking out Mexican Ice Cream.
+If you are a fan of summer treats and ice cream, I highly suggest checking out Mexican Ice Cream by Any Gerson.
 The images are beautiful and you will come away with some interesting facts about this traditional Mexican food.
 After I give my arms a rest, I am going to give the Spicy Watermelon Sorbet a try!